 The .mp3 audio file for Pastor Jerry McNamara’s January 25 message, “SET Others Ahead Of You” is now available.

-This sermon is part five of our series “Be Transformed–A Romans 12 Study” and was offered during our Sunday worship service at Fishers Of Men Lutheran, one of the growing churches of Sugar Land.
+This sermon is part 2 of our teaching series “Ready, Set, Go!”and was offered during our Sunday worship service at Fishers Of Men Lutheran, one of the growing churches of Sugar Land.

 GOING DEEPER (Extra Questions & Scriptures)

 Note: you might find a look at today’s live outline or the worship folder can be helpful to review the teaching points from “Days Of Future Past” and to answer the following questions:

 What is one of your favorite childhood family memories?
 What were the household rules when you were growing up?
 How have those rules influenced your current family life?